In-Home - Online - In-Studio

 Classical guitarist and educator Alberto Puerto, whose work has been described as mystical and elegant, has ample experience at all levels of classical guitar instruction.
 During his years as a professor at the Evangelical University of Bolivia, he motivated students toward music and toward the arts in general, providing a platform that focused on developing creativity and emotion.

 Guitar, Ukulele, and Bass!
 Since 1996, I offer customized lessons suited to what the student wants to achieve without skipping over the fundamentals of music.
-I teach professionally to students age 11 through adult.
+I teach professionally to students age 4 through adult.
 Music degrees?
-I have them: BM, MM, DMA.
-In other words, "Music- Got questions?
-Answers found here." :)
+Yep, I have a BM, MM, DMA in "music performance and literature."

 Pay as you go, no payments in advance required.
 No fees or bogus charges.